agentcoinorg/AutoTx/README.md

 1. Add that model to the `OPENAI_MODEL_NAME` variable of your `.env`
 1. After you have followed all setup steps above, just run `poetry run ask` and chat with AutoTX, powered by your favorite OS model

+For more tips on choosing the best model, you can follow [this guide](https://microsoft.github.io/autogen/docs/topics/non-openai-models/best-tips-for-nonopenai-models/).

 ## How To Contribute
 Interested in contributing to AutoTx?
 There's no shortage of [agents](#agents) to build!
 Additionally, checkout the [repository's issues](https://github.com/polywrap/AutoTx/issues) that will remain updated with the project's latest developments.
 Connect with us on [Discord](https://discord.gg/k7UCsH3ps9) if you have any questions or ideas to share.